kmalave/E2ELab/appdeveloper/Readme.md

 10. In the left-hand navigation bar click the **Git** icon <img src="./media/image9.png" width="29" height="32" /> just below “**edit code**”

     a.
 Allow the page to completely refresh all the code changes.
-You should see 11 files selected in the right-hand pane.
+You should see 12 files selected in the right-hand pane.
+One change should be the changes you made to the **Manifest.yml** file.

     b.
 Enter a comment into the comment window and click **Commit**.